 A second UK High Court GMP equalisation ruling was issued on 20 November 2020.
 This second ruling considered the treatment of historic transfers out, i.e. those members who had transferred out before 26 October 2018.
 The 2020 ruling covers both individual and bulk transfers out.
 It does not revisit any of the issues addressed in the 2018 ruling.
 The impact of GMP equalisation for the second ruling is estimated to be £0.8m at 31 December 2020.
 The increase in pension liabilities resulting from these judgements have been treated for IAS 19 purposes as plan amendments and resulted in an increase in the pension deficit in the balance sheet and a corresponding past service cost in the Income Statement.
 These amendments have been treated as separately reported items so that there has been no impact on headline performance.
+We are working with the trustees of our UK pension plan and our actuarial and legal advisers to understand the extent to which these judgements crystallise additional liabilities for the UK pension plan.

-Notes to the Financial Statements for the Year Ended 31 December 2021 (continued)
+Notes to the Financial Statements for the Year Ended 31 December 2020 (continued)